 Your phone should beep once you reach each control point.
 Sometimes you may need to slow down and stop for a couple of seconds, or move a few paces until it registers.
 Once you've finished running, go to the Finish (same place as the Start).
 The phone will beep again and after that you should be able to save your results and also upload your trace to Strava if you have an account.
 Please note that you participate at your own risk as the course is not registered as an organised orienteering event.

-If you plan to use your phone screen to navigate with, then make sure your phone has plenty of battery juice - mine died in the cold the first time I tried it!
+If you plan to use your phone screen to navigate with, then make sure your phone has plenty of battery juice!

 Don't forget to tell me how you got on - all feedback useful!